vaibhavgupta4444/NESA--News-Exploration-Search-Assistant/README.md

 ## NESA: News & Exploration Search Assistant

-NESA is a Next.js app powering a Chrome extension that shows the latest news by category and includes an AI search bar powered by Google Gemini 2.5.
+NESA is a Next.js app that shows the latest news by category and includes an AI search bar powered by Google Gemini 2.5.
 The UI is built with Tailwind CSS and lightweight UI primitives.
 The AI answers are rendered as Markdown for better readability.

 ### Key features
 - AI search bar backed by Gemini 2.5 (text responses rendered as Markdown)